devtron-labs/devtron/docs/setup/install/install-devtron-helm-3.md

 {% endtab %}

 {% tab title="Install with Azure Blob Storage" %}
-This installation will use AWS s3 buckets for storing build logs and cache
+This installation will use Azure Blob Storage for storing build logs and cache

 ```bash
 helm repo add devtron https://helm.devtron.ai